Programmatic SEO vs AI-Driven SEO: Why Templates Won't Build Authority

 A compounding growth curve built from consistent publishing, strategic topic targeting, and internal links flowing authority toward commercial pages

 Organic growth compounds when three things happen consistently.
 Content targets the right clusters at the right time, based on where the site's authority gives it a genuine chance to rank.
 Internal linking routes the authority being built in educational content toward the commercial pages that determine revenue.
-And the publishing cadence holds.
-Not in bursts followed by silence, but continuously, the way search engines expect from a site that is genuinely building expertise in its category.
+And the publishing cadence holds, not in bursts followed by silence, but continuously, the way search engines expect from a site that is genuinely building expertise in its category.

 Frequently asked questions